fortunatadev/libfortunata/README.md

 ## Manifest Files

-Vanguard uses Manifest files to determine what files to download and update.
+Fortunata uses Manifest files to determine what files to download and update.
 Tequila-format XML manifests are supported, but not recommended.

-Vanguard's native Manifest format is stored as [TOML](https://github.com/toml-lang/toml), which enforces a more regular and easily parsable data structure than XML.
-An [example manifest](https://github.com/vanguarddev/vanguard-patcher/blob/master/examples/Manifest.toml) is available for reference.
+Fortunata's native Manifest format is stored as [TOML](https://github.com/toml-lang/toml), which enforces a more regular and easily parsable data structure than XML.
+An [example manifest](https://github.com/fortunatadev/fortunata-patcher/blob/master/examples/Manifest.toml) is available for reference.

-A CLI tool, [Manifesto](https://github.com/vanguarddev/vanguard-manifesto), is also available for application admins to generate and manage Manifest files.
-Manifesto can also convert Tequila XML manifests to Vanguard manifests.
+A CLI tool, [Manifesto](https://github.com/fortunatadev/fortunata-manifesto), is also available for application admins to generate and manage Manifest files.
+Manifesto can also convert Tequila XML manifests to Fortunata manifests.

 ## Configuration

-Libvanguard supports reading and writing `vanguard.toml` files used by the Vanguard launcher for configuration.
+Libfortunata supports reading and writing `fortunata.toml` files used by the Fortunata launcher for configuration.
 Alternatively, config may be passed in at runtime.

 ## Future Plans

-Vanguard is still in early development and unstable.
+Fortunata is still in early development and unstable.

 A rough roadmap of planned development in order of priority is provided below.